Indigenous women in Saskatchewan subject to police mistreatment: report

 In 2001, two other Saskatoon officers were fired after being convicted of unlawful confinement for leaving Darrell Night on the outskirts of the city the previous year in -22 C weather.

-The Human Rights Watch report documents more recent allegations of police abuse from indigenous women whose names were not revealed, including:
+The report documents more recent allegations of police abuse from indigenous women whose names were not revealed, including:

 — A Prince Albert woman who said an officer at a traffic stop in 2014 grabbed her ear and started hitting her because she didn't want to leave her car with her child in it.